We view change not as a project but as a prospect

 In a change of this magnitude, effective implementation is as crucial as a thoughtfully developed concept.
 How is this process being carried out, and what are the biggest challenges?

-L. É.: Nearly one hundred people have been and continue to be involved in this project, including students, teachers, staff, external professionals, and foreign experts – mostly designers and creative artists.
+L. É.: More than one hundred people have been and continue to be involved in this project, including students, teachers, staff, external professionals, and foreign experts – mostly designers and creative artists.
 This is an exemplary participatory design and internal development project truly based on the collaboration and collective thinking of the entire community.
 The twelve working groups set up are working to transform the university's educational and organisational structure and governance system, which will affect the institution's overall operations.

 We will keep the university community continuously informed about interim results in an effort to maximise transparency.
 The entire implementation process is characterised by continuous community dialogue, feedback, and consultations, ensuring community control and support.
 Our goal is for everyone to feel a sense of ownership in the University of the Future.
 For this, it is essential for every MOME citizen to be able to define their vision and take ownership of the implementation process.
 This is our biggest and most exciting challenge.